 Substantial conservation solutions:

-Choose xeriscape by removing or reducing grass lawns, and planting native or desert adapted trees, shrubs, and groundcover that require little water once established.
+Choose xeriscape by planting native or desert adapted trees, shrubs, and groundcover that require little water once established.
 Learn more.

 Upgrade to water-saving toilets and a low water use dishwasher and washing machine.